wp-plugins/smart-donations/readme.txt

 Want to see a demo? check out the video tutorials here: http://rednao.com/tutorials.htm

- With this plugin you can create different styles of donations, you can add them in a post or sidebar easily.
+ The all in one donation plugin, create different kind of donations, set goals, monitor your results, create donation forms.
 Currently it supports paypal, wepay and five different styles of donations:

  *  **Classic Donation**.- The classic paypal or wepay button, When The user clicks the button he will be directed to the paypal/wepay page and he will define how much he want to donate there.
 (Paypal or wepay)